Last Updated on

 For starters.
 I am in love with how In Win has combined the tempered glass along with aluminum to create one of the most stunning cases I have laid my eyes on.

-Not just that, on the front, you will see a very gorgeous honeycomb pattern that serves as an air intake.
-This is the first time I am saying this on a case, and it looks amazing.
+Not just that, on the front, you will see a honeycomb pattern that serves as an air intake.

 There is also front panel USB Type C connector, which is great for people who have phones or other devices that support the Type C standard.
 It is a seemingly small upgrade that works wonders.